real-re/nsv2-website/docs/game-guides/platform/pc/index.en.md

 !!! warning

+    Using the `News` button to open our game website may give incorrect webview display after switching windows on Windows.

     In some Linux, switching window sizes can cause UI position issues,

     you can modify the `script/window.lua` file to achieve the same effect.